programminghistorian/ph-submissions/lessons/creating-apis-with-python-and-flask.md

     return jsonify(results)

 Whew!
-When all is said and done, this section of code reads query parameters provided by the user, builds and SQL query based on those parameters, executes that query to find matching books in the database, and returns those matches as JSON to the user.
+When all is said and done, this section of code reads query parameters provided by the user, builds an SQL query based on those parameters, executes that query to find matching books in the database, and returns those matches as JSON to the user.
 This section of code makes our API's filtering capability considerably more sophisticated—users can now find books by, for example, Ursula K. Le Guin that were published in 1975 or all books in the database published in 2010.

 ## Our API in Practice